Therapy Can Be Transformative—And It’s Not Rocket Science

 A good therapeutic fit matters between you and the therapist—you want someone whose philosophy and vibe aligns with you.
 Their sense of how healing works should make sense to you.
 Therapy requires commitment: time for sessions, openness to change, and willingness to examine old habits and perspectives.
 If you’ve tried therapy before and it didn’t quite work, don’t lose hope.
 The right approach can make all the difference.
 (Here is more info on making the most of therapy.)

 When I worked in medical counseling with cancer patients, I remember Michael Lerner, Director of the Commonweal Center, saying that people often spend more time choosing a car than choosing a doctor.
 The same applies to therapy—choosing the right therapist is a crucial decision.
 I always recommend interviewing at least three therapists, asking questions, and discussing any concerns about the process.
 If I’m not the right fit for someone who’s consulting with me, I’m happy to suggest other useful methods or search strategies, or other therapists if that is relevant.
+We also check in again periodically to make sure therapy is working well for you.

 Making the Most of Therapy: